 Evelyn McDonnell has been writing about popular culture and society for more than 20 years.
 She is the author of four books: Queens of Noise: The Real Story of the Runaways, Mamarama: A Memoir of Sex, Kids and Rock ‘n’ Roll, Army of She: Icelandic, Iconoclastic, Irrepressible Bjork and Rent by Jonathan Larson.
 She coedited the anthologies Rock She Wrote: Women Write About Rock, Pop and Rap (with Ann Powers) and Stars Don’t Stand Still in the Sky: Music and Myth (with Karen Kelly).
-Since 2010 she has been the Assistant Professor of Journalism and New Media at Loyola Marymount University.
+She is an Associate Professor in the English Department and Director of the Journalism Program at Loyola Marymount University.
 She has been the editorial director of http://www.MOLI.com, pop culture writer at The Miami Herald, senior editor at The Village Voice, and associate editor at SF Weekly.

 Her writing on music, poetry, theater, and culture has appeared in numerous publications and anthologies, including the Los Angeles Times, Ms., Rolling Stone, The New York Times, Spin, Travel & Leisure, Us, Billboard, Vibe, Interview, Black Book, and Option.
 She codirected the conference Stars Don’t Stand Still in the Sky: Music and Myth at the Dia Center for the Arts in New York in 1998.
 She has won several fellowships and awards, including an Annenberg Fellowship at USC and a fellowship to the NEA Arts Journalism Institute in Theater and Musical Theater.
 Her 2004 Herald expose of hip-hop cops, written with Nicole White, was awarded first place for enterprise reporting by the South Florida Black Journalists Association and second place in the Society of Professional Journalists’ Sunshine State Awards.